-Physics is a branch of science that studies matter, its properties, its structure, its motion, its behavior and its interactions with other constituents in the universe.
-It aims at understanding, qualitatively and quantitatively, how material bodies in our surrounding interact and behave in order to benefit in many applications serving to human goods.
-For instance, solar and/or wind energy appear as an economic, sustainable and clean alternative to fuel and gas in electricity production.
-The medical community and indirectly patients owe the availability of many medical devices (computed tomography scanners, blood pressure tester, echography apparatuses, …) to engineers and physicists.
+Physics is a branch of science that studies matter, its properties, its structure, its motion, its behavior, and its interactions with other constituents in the universe.
+It aims to understand, qualitatively and quantitatively, how material bodies in our surroundings interact and behave so that some aspect of human activity may benefit.
+For instance, solar and wind energy, made possible by they study of physics, are an economic, sustainable, and clean alternative to fuel and gas in electricity production.
+The medical community owes the availability of many medical devices (computed tomography scanners, blood pressure tester, echography apparatuses, etc.) to engineers and physicists.

-Qualitatively, Physics consists in analyzing the reasons and consequences of behavior and interactions of material bodies such as a bulb that illuminates when the button is put on and switches off in the opposite case: this is due to a circuit closure where an electric source is delivering an electric tension which generates a flow of electrons (current).
-Quantitatively, Physics establishes mathematical relationships known as laws between the different quantities that govern an observed phenomenon such as the equation relating the voltage (U), the current (I) and the resistance (R) leading to put the bulb on (i.e., U=R⋅I).
-In the light of what has been said, Physics deals experimentally with measurements of quantities and numerically with calculations of those quantities.
+Qualitatively, physics consists of analyzing the reasons and consequences of the behavior and interactions of material bodies, such as a bulb that illuminates when the switch is turned on: this is due to a circuit closure that allows a flow of electrons (current) generated by an electrical tension delivered by an electric source to reach the bulb.
+Quantitatively, physics establishes mathematical relationships (known as “laws”) between the different “quantities” that govern an observed phenomenon such as the equation relating the voltage (U), the current (I), and the resistance (R) leading to the bulb illuminating (i.e., U=R⋅I).
+In light of what has been said, physics deals “experimentally” with measurements of quantities and “numerically” with calculations of those quantities.

-The present chapter will detail the different disciplines belonging to Physics, as well as the basic quantities used and the relevant units and unit prefixes when needed.
+The present chapter will detail the different disciplines belonging to physics, as well as the basic quantities used and the relevant units and unit prefixes when needed.

 1.1 Physics Overview